awsdocs/amazon-workdocs-user-guide/doc_source/revoke_share.md

 **To remove share permissions**

-1. In the web client, select or open the folder or file\.
+1. In the web client, select the folder or file\.

 1. For **Share**, choose **Permissions**\.